Mike Zunino Player Props: Guardians vs. Astros

-On Friday, Mike Zunino (hitting .258 in his past 10 games) and the Cleveland Guardians face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+Mike Zunino -- hitting .226 with a home run, three walks and four RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Houston Astros, with J.P.
+France on the hill, on June 10 at 6:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Red Sox.
+He had a hitless showing in his previous game (0-for-2) against the Astros.

 Mike Zunino Game Info & Props vs. the Astros